Download the Flamingo Fares App

 PSTA electric bus in the wild!

 Earth Month is here!
-In the spirit of sustainability and our continuing stewardship of this incredible planet, we wanted to highlight our electric buses and PSTA’s commitment to going fully electric by 2050.
+In the spirit of sustainability and our continuing stewardship of this incredible planet, we wanted to highlight our electric buses.
 As electric and hybrid vehicles are rising in popularity—and affordability—we believe it’s essential for public transit to evolve as well.

 Electric Bus Basics